malimaliao/Synology-DLM-for-TPB_TreasureShip/README.en.md

     * login username: it will be used as an alternative TPB api url, For example: https://TPB.com/api?q=
     * login password: it will be used as an alternative trackerlist txt url, For example: https://trackerlist.io/trackers_best.txt
-    * If you do not set an account and password as the mapping interface, the plug-in will automatically try to obtain the cloud interface.
-If the acquisition fails, it will use the built-in interface address
+    * Unless you know how to get the address of TPB api interface and trackerlist.txt, please do not set the account and password as mapping, it is not required.
+If you do not set the account and password as mapping interface, the plugin will automatically try to get the cloud interface, if the acquisition fails, it will use the built-in interface address

 > The tracklist.txt list should not be too long.
 It is recommended to have no more than 50 items.
 If it is too long, it will be truncated by the system